2023 Chile wildfires: Damage

 At least 800 homes have been destroyed by the fires, according to the Chilean government.
 Almost 300,000 hectares burned in the regions of Maule, Ñuble, Biobío and Araucanía.
 Per a report from Health Minister Ximena Aguilera, air quality in the affected areas has significantly deteriorated due to the smoke from the fires.
 On 7 February 2023, smoke from the fires drifted over the capital, Santiago.
-Chile's massive pulp and paper company CMPC confirmed that over 10,000 hectares of its plantations have been affected by the fires, and some of its processing plants' operations had been halted.
+Chile's massive pulp and paper company CMPC confirmed that over 10,000 hectares of its plantations have been affected by the fires and some of its processing plants' operations had been halted.
+Chilean pulp and wood panel maker Arauco estimates a $50 million hit due to the fires.

 Firefighting

 A total of around 5,600 firefighters and volunteers are fighting against fires across multiple regions, and a DC-10 air tanker from the United States arrived in the country to join the firefighters.
 The craft is capable of dropping 36,000 liters of water.
 In Chile, paid, professional firefighters called "brigadistas" concentrate on forest fires while the rest are all volunteers, including those who fight city blazes.

-Several countries are helping Chile to fight against the wildfires:
+Several countries provided assistance to Chile to fight against the wildfires: